This article was updated on August 5, 2018.

-Most CHROs are masters at understanding people, but that isn't enough to make your business successful.
+Most HR leaders are masters at understanding people, but that isn't enough to make your business successful.
 The first thing that a leader must do is understand the business.
-Ram Charan, in the Harvard Business Review, points out that organizations with high levels of success had CHROs who came up through line management.
+Harvard Business Review points out that organizations with high levels of success had HR leaders who came up through line management.

 When you understand the true nature of the business, then you can begin the other tasks of HR management, like bringing the right people on board.